Response to Covid-19 during the school year 2020-2021

 Response to Covid-19 during the school year 2019-2020

-Finland’s classrooms gradually reopen again on May 14, following school closures that started last month across the country to stem the spread of novel coronavirus.
-The exceptional arrangements for education were extended until 13 May.
+Finland’s classrooms gradually reopened on 14 May 2020, following school closures that started in April across the country to stem the spread of novel coronavirus.
 While schools were closed, teaching organised in alternative ways by means of distance learning and other similar arrangements.
 The Government recommended that children in early childhood education and care, pre-primary education and in years 1 to 3 of comprehensive school education stay at home, if possible.